 One such project making use of NEAR to help accelerate the DAO ecosystem is Astro—a DAO designed and maintained for DAO creation.
 Take a closer look.

 Unveiled in late 2021, Astro is a NEAR-powered platform that lets anyone launch a DAO.
 Celebrated by users for being simple, it allows anyone to set up a DAO in just a few clicks.
 “Everyday, easy DAOs” is Astro’s motto, and once you get under its hood, it’s easy to see why.
 But first, an origin story.

-Astro’s founder, Jordan Gray, who is part of the TenK DAO and NEAR Misfits NFT collection, was working on a decentralized incubator at NEAR last year when he was drawn into helping create Sputnik—a new hub for developing and interacting with DAOs through powerful smart contracts built on the NEAR blockchain.
+Jordan Gray, who is part of Astro as well as TenK DAO and the NEAR Misfits NFT collection, was working on a decentralized incubator at NEAR last year when he was drawn into helping create Sputnik—a new hub for developing and interacting with DAOs through powerful smart contracts built on the NEAR blockchain.
 (Smart contracts, by the way, are lines of untamperable cryptographic code that automatically execute contracts between multiple parties.)

 With Sputnik, the NEAR community now had a launchpad to help people set up their own DAOs.
 But Jordan wanted to simplify DAO creation.
 Sputnik’s smart contracts were powerful but complex for newcomers, or anyone wanting to set up more basic DAOs, for that matter.
 Jordan worked through smart contracts to essentially strip them down and group them together in the easy-to-use interface that became Astro.

 Astro is now a web front end to all the smart contacts that run DAOs using the NEAR network.
 Jordan stripped it down so Astro’s easy-to-use UI is almost binary in how it lets users set up a DAO: users are given two options on how to launch.
 For example, whether voting power will be democratic or token-weighted.